This post may contain affiliate links. Please read our disclosure policy.

 Step 6: Bake, Cool, Enjoy!

 Bake the Mini Croque Monsieur Bites for about 20 minutes until the pastry is golden on all sides and the cheese is bubbly.
-Allow the bites to cool entirely before carefully removing them from the tin.
+Allow the bites to cool for about 10 minutes before carefully removing them from the tin.

 Recipe FAQs: